Sickhead Games

 Sickhead Games, LLC is an American independent game development studio founded in 2002.
-It is best known for its multiplatform turn-based strategy game ARMED!, its involvement with the MonoGame framework and Torque series of game engines, and the development of several PlayStation 4, PlayStation Vita, Xbox One, and Nintendo Switch ports of indie games including TowerFall Ascension, Stardew Valley, Darkest Dungeon, Octodad: Dadliest Catch, and Axiom Verge.
+It is best known for its multiplatform turn-based strategy game ARMED!, its involvement with the MonoGame framework and Torque series of game engines, and the development of several PlayStation 4/5, PlayStation Vita, Xbox One, and Nintendo Switch ports of indie games including TowerFall Ascension, Stardew Valley, Darkest Dungeon, Octodad: Dadliest Catch, Slay the Spire, and Axiom Verge.
+The studio has updated classic console and PC games from the 1980s to early 2000s, including ExZeus, Enclave, Grandia, and classic NES/SNES Jaleco Sports titles, to run on modern gaming systems.

 Games

 This is a list of the original video game titles developed by Sickhead Games.

 Game Ports

 This is a list of video game titles ported to various platforms by Sickhead Games.